potgieterbt/Notes/Emulation/NES/PPU.md

 	* Bit 5: Sprite size: (0: 8x8 pixels; 1: 8x16 pixels)
 	* Bit 6: PPU master/slave select: (0: read backdrop from EXT pins; 1: output color on EXT pins)
 	* Bit 7: Generate NMI at start of V-Blank interval: (0: off; 1: on)

+	* If PPU is in V-Blank and PPUSTATUS($2002) vblank flag is set, changing NMI flag from 0 to 1 will immediately generate a NMI, can result in graphical errors, to avoid can read $2002 immediately to clear vblank flag before writing $2000 to enable NMI.
+	* Master/Slave mode & EXT pins:
+		* When bit 6 is clear(usual), PPU gets palette index for background color from EXT pins.
+Stock NES grounds these pins making palette index 0 the background color as expected.
+Secondary picture generator connected to the EXT pins would be able to replace the background with different image using colors from background palette, could be used e.g. implement parallax scrolling.
+		* Setting bit 6 causes PPU to output the lower 4 bits of the palette memory index on the EXT pins for each pixel, since only 4 bits are output background and sprite pixels can't normally be distinguished this way.
+As EXT pins are grounded on the unmodded NES, setting bit 6 is discouraged as it could damage chip whenever it outputs a non-zero pixel value.
+	* Bit 0 race condition:
+		* Be careful when writing to register when outside of V-Blank if using vertical mirroring or 4-screen VRAM, when write starts on dot 257 will cause only the next scanline to be drawn from left nametable
 * Mask:
 	*
 * Status: